-French President Emmanuel Macron offered a sweeping vision for a renewal of Europe on Tuesday, calling for the EU to co-operate more closely on defence, immigration, tax and social policy, and for the single currency bloc to have its own budget.
+French President Emmanuel Macron has called for the EU to co-operate more closely on defence, immigration, tax and social policy, and for the single currency bloc to have its own budget.

-Speaking at the Sorbonne, he portrayed Europe as needing to relaunch itself, saying that on issues as diverse as asylum, border protection, corporate tax, intelligence sharing, defense and financial stability it needed to forge deeper co-operation.
+Speaking at the G-7 meeting, he portrayed Europe as needing to relaunch itself, saying that on issues as diverse as asylum, border protection, corporate tax, intelligence sharing, defense and financial stability it needed to forge deeper co-operation.

 “The only path that assures our future is the rebuilding of a Europe that is sovereign, united and democratic,” the former investment banker and philosophy student said in his opening remarks, flanked by a French and a European Union flag.